Bimal Gharti Magar: International career

 During the SAFF Suzuki Cup 2015 in India, Magar scored his second goal for Nepal within 3 minutes against India, which became Nepal's only goal in the tournament, ending the 2-year goal drought.
-However Magar's match came to an end after sustaining an injury at half time.
+However Magar's match came to an end after he sustained an injury at half time.

 Magar also featured in the 2016 Bangabandhu Cup in Bangladesh where he scored the match winning goal within 2 minutes against Sri Lanka, securing Nepal's first win in over 2 years.
 In this game, Magar was chosen as the Man of the Match.
 Magar provided an assist in the semifinal victory against Maldives, and finally Magar scored the opening and assisted one goal to win the title of 2016 Bangabandhu Cup for Nepal against Bahrain.
 This was the nation's first competitive title in 23 years, and Magar's 2nd title in less than 12 months.
 Magar was subsequently awarded Man of the Match.